CristianRomero1234/web-development-course/Lesson 6.1/lesson_6.1.md

 As apprentices, we need to understand, that we will make mistakes.

-The value of mistakes is that we eiher learn from them or they keep giving us chances to learn from them -until we eventually do- (quitting before success shouldn't be an option, so we should treat quitting as a mistake as well).
+The value of mistakes is that we either learn from them or they keep giving us chances to learn from them -until we eventually do- (quitting before success shouldn't be an option, so we should treat quitting as a mistake as well).

 Pseudo code is not always the best tool to design or describe software applications, for other use cases, "UML diagrams", "Flowcharts", and many more can are used.